mlrun/mlrun/docs/feature-store/sources-targets.md

 In ParquetSource, while reading a source, besides start_time and end_time, you can also use an additional_filter attribute on other columns in your source, which works similarly to the filtering functionality in pandas (based on pyarrow library).
 This can increase performance when reading large Parquet files.

+Pay attention!
+None/NaN/NaT values may be filtered out using this functionality on their columns.

 ```python
 source = ParquetSource(